 When I was young I had a very bad idea of what good food was.
 Pizza, pastas, breads, meats, chips, candies and sodas were the mainstay of my diet.
 Although I did enjoy salads, they were usually just a side dish, and always loaded with heavy dressings and even bacon or chicken too.
-There was a McDonald’s restaurant very close to my house and was my convenient fall-back option.
+There was a McDonald’s very close to my house and was my convenient fall-back option.
 Sometimes I skipped out from school lunch to make my way over there instead.
-However it’s hard to say which is healthier – McD’s might even be an improvement over American public school lunches!
+But it’s hard to even say which is healthier – McD’s might even be an improvement over American public school lunches!

-Although I ate many fruits, they lost their appeal to me and couldn’t compete with all the enhanced sweets and packaged snacks from convenience and grocery stores.
-In my university days, I worked in an Italian restaurant and spent roughly 5 years eating all kinds of heavy, greasy foods on a regular basis.
-The restaurant was well known and its food was better quality in terms of taste.
-So that led me to think I was eating better quality food.
+Although I ate many fruits, they lost their appeal to me and couldn’t compete with all the artificial sweets and packaged snacks from convenience and grocery stores.
+In my university days, I worked in a restaurant and spent roughly 5 years eating all kinds of heavy, greasy foods on a regular basis.
+The restaurant was well known, so that led me to think I was eating better quality food.

 The Price of Ignorance

 So I had been deluding myself all this time and without realizing it, I gained about 40 pounds (18 kg) in 5 years.
 This also included regular alcoholic binges and other poor lifestyle choices.
 But my food decisions were based on only a few factors – price, convenience and taste.

 Soon enough I got the wake-up call and paid the price for this ignorance.
 When I was 24, I was rushed to the hospital because I thought I was choking.
-But actually I was just hyperventilating and panicking because a piece of meat was stuck in my throat!
+It was pretty foolish, but actually I was just hyperventilating and panicking because a piece of meat was stuck in my throat!
 No matter what I tried, nothing would budge it loose!
 Drinking water, trying to vomit, bending over, laying down, etc., nothing worked!
-The doctors couldn’t even help and after several long hours, it eventually passed through by itself!
+Even the doctors couldn’t even help and after several long hours, it eventually passed through by itself!

 So now I had a mini crisis on my hands, I needed help!
-I turns out that any food not finely chewed could get stuck.
+It turns out that any food not finely chewed could get stuck.
 It was just a matter of time until it happened again!
 The doctors couldn’t offer me anything encouraging.
 Besides sticking a camera scope down my throat and taking a biopsy, there wasn’t much they could do.
-That is, except to give me pills – for the rest of my life!

-The Only Option – So I Was Told
+“The Only Option” – So I Was Told

 The other factor is that the esophageal sphincter, the small flap that closes the stomach from the esophagus (and keeps the acid out), was far too weak to do its job.
 A hiatal hernia also developed, and my stomach was rising up into the esophagus, making the situation much worse.

 Years of bad eating and poor nutrition had weakened my entire digestive system.
 It was to the point where I was unable to actually absorb the few nutrients that I was taking in!
 From this point it’s a quick downward spiral and the root cause for disease as the body rapidly deteriorates.

 Over the course of roughly 8 years of seeing several different gastroenterologists, none of them ever mentioned poor diet as the root cause.
-In fact we never discussed why this had happened to me!
-Sure they told me what was going on in there, but they focused more on taking the pills, routine check ups and annual endoscopy procedures that I’d be locked into forever.
+In fact we never discussed why this had happened to me in the 1st place!
+Sure, they told me what was going on in there, but they focused more on taking the pills, routine check ups and annual endoscopy procedures that I’d be locked into forever.

 A Sliver of Light

 But we also focused on making some serious dietary changes.
 We had to examine my diet and eating habits in detail.
 This way we could flag all the problem foods and start making changes.
 Now the path was becoming clearer, it was up to me to eliminate the bad foods and take the supplements – no one else could do it for me!

 So I was finally confronted with the truth.
 I struggled with it for a while, but I couldn’t deny what I was learning!
 I had been in limbo and even flipped flopped a few times, going back to the pills and endoscopy approach.
-This was my comfort zone and they were the best fit for my lifestyle at the time – eat, drink and be merry!
+This was my comfort zone and the best fit for my lifestyle at the time – eat, drink and be merry!
 At times I felt naked without them!

 Lifestyle Changes & The Snowball Effect

 Other things in my life had been gradually changing as well and this helped me to finally make the right choice.
 After 10 years working in the financial world I decided to change directions.
 I wanted to follow my passions and interests, try something new and travel more.
-I came to Japan to teach English and to explore Asia.
+I moved to Japan to teach English and to explore Asia.

 When in Japan, I soon ran out of pills and my doctors were 1000’s of miles away.
-I couldn’t turn back even if I wanted to!
-I was being nudged in the right direction all along!
-With no other choice, I started to do my own research and I focused on natural remedies.
+Although I could have made the effort to get more pills, I didn’t bother.
+I knew I was being nudged in the right direction all along!
+With no other options, I started to do my own research and I focused on natural remedies.

-These types of changes bring about a “snowball effect,” where the benefits get better and better as you move forward.
-Gradually there were no more symptoms of acid reflux – heartburn, hiatal hernia or choking!
-Eventually, I lost any desire for those foods, alcohol and old habits that dragged me into the bondage of modern medicine.
+These types of changes can bring about a “snowball effect” for anyone… where the benefits get better and better as you move forward.
+For me, gradually my symptoms of acid reflux – heartburn, hiatal hernia and choking all faded away!
+Eventually, I lost any desire for those old foods, alcohol and habits that dragged me into the bondage of modern medicine.